MostafaGalal1/Secpar/README.md

 ## 5. Scraper Configuration <a name="scraper-configuration"></a>

-The Scraper can be configured in several ways:
+Secpar can be configured in several ways:

 - **GitHub Configuration**: Set up your GitHub repository details and access token during initialization.